 - A local company’s property tax liability is a function of:

 Property Value x Assessment Ratio x Millage

-- For real property the property value is determined through an appraisal.
+- For real property, the property value is determined through an appraisal.
 Tangible personal property is recorded at cost and then depreciated based on statutory depreciation (for manufacturers) and income depreciation (for other businesses).
-To ensure equitable and uniform assessment throughout state, property involving transportation, utilities, and manufacturing are administered by the South Carolina Department of Revenue, not local government.
+To ensure equitable and uniform assessment throughout the state, property involving transportation, utilities, and manufacturing are administered by the South Carolina Department of Revenue, not local government.